Ryhime/IndependentStudy/Experiments/Ideas.md

 4 - Use that feed back as a reinforcement loss for routing configuration

-Things to consider:
+# Things to consider:
-Would need to train the STGNN predicting jitter, average delay, delay per node before hand since it is predicting at the next time point
+- Would need to train the STGNN predicting jitter, average delay, delay per node before hand since it is predicting at the next time point
-How would I then change the routing configuration?
+- How would I then change the routing configuration?
 Would it be a transformer GNN?
-Time complexity of the system
+- Time complexity of the system
-Maybe consider a GAN approach? - Instead of sending packets randomly use a GNN "attacker"
+- Test training the STGNN on a different topology and applying it to a different one as well as applying it to the same it was trained on

 Some metrics - queue length, average delay, delay per node